apatinoc4/qventus-pw-validator/README.md

 - **Context API**: For global state management, making your life a lot easier.
 - **SCSS & CSS Modules**: Styling in a structured and modular way.

 That's it!
-Have fun tinkering with the Totally Awesome Password Validator. 🚀# Totally Awesome Password Validator (T.A.P.V)
+Have fun tinkering with the Totally Awesome Password Validator. 🚀